Monday, July 19, 2010

 On May 1, we received an email from Wilkes saying that Off Lead & Animal Behavior, a quarterly magazine for behaviorists and pet care professionals, had published his article.
 Upon viewing the cover, we knew it was not going to be an ordinary article about pit bulls.1 The contents were so finely woven together with the genetic and behavioral traits of pit bulls and pieces of the Wilkes family history -- his grandfather was a dog fighter -- that we were left breathless by completion.

 The article clearly explains why the pit bull problem is unconditionally linked to dogfighting.It has been over 20 years since a U.S. journalist has presented the pit bull issue in such a compelling and candid way as Wilkes has here.
 The last was EM Swift who created the 1987 Sports Illustrated cover article, "The Pit Bull: Friend and Killer."
 The 2010 Wilkes piece depicts the first accurate U.S. version of pit bulls in the 21st century.
-Much of its power lies in the author's explanation of the genetic underpinnings of the breed, which cannot be disputed or "trained out" of the breed.
+Much of its power lies in his explanation of the genetic underpinnings of the breed, which cannot be disputed or "trained out" of the breed.

 Pit Bulls by Gary Wilkes